-The training year begins the last week in August and continues through the middle of May.
-Trainees work 20 to 28 hours weekly, depending on academic requirements.
-The office is open from 8:30 a.m. to 4:30 p.m., Monday through Friday.
+The training year begins the last week in August and continues through the middle of May, depending on program requirements.
+Trainees work 24 to 28 hours per week.
+The office is open from 8:30 a.m. to 4:30 p.m.
+Monday through Friday.
 We believe in encouraging and modeling a good work life balance so trainees should not plan on working when the office is closed.

-On a monthly basis, the consulting psychiatrist and staff from the Center for Health and Wellness attend these meetings.
-Other professionals in the university may be invited to provide trainees with an overview of relevant offices and student groups comprising the Bentley community.
+On a monthly basis staff from the Center for Health and Wellness attend these meetings.
+Other professionals in the university will also be invited to provide trainees with an overview of relevant offices and student groups comprising the Bentley community.

 A three-day orientation to Titanium, office policies and procedures, and the university occurs during the last week of August before the start of classes.
-The exact dates of this orientation are determined toward the end of the summer.
+The exact dates of this orientation are determined mid to late summer.
 In addition, orientation includes informal time with each staff member to encourage better integration and comfort with our entire staff.

 Bentley is closed for one week between the Christmas and New Year holidays.
 Other time away from the office can be negotiated, particularly when classes are not in session.
 Every effort is made to meet program requirements for contact hours with clients and for supervision.

 Our site is participating in the Practicum Training Collaborative (PTC) and will therefore be following their deadlines.
 Applications are accepted starting December 1 for the following academic year and candidates are encouraged to submit their applications as early as possible.
 Our application deadline is January 3, 2017.
 Applications are reviewed by the entire staff and selected applicants are invited to interview.
 Position nofication day is Monday, February 6, 2017.
 All three positions currently carry a stipend totaling $4,500.

-When selecting trainees, both previous experiences and degrees are considered; however, the most competitive candidates have significant counseling/therapy experience with a firm academic grounding.
-Trainees usually have been doctoral students with a master’s degree or equivalent and have previous counseling experience.
+When selecting trainees, both previous experiences and degrees are considered; however, the most competitive candidates typically have counseling/therapy related supervised experience of at least one year.
+Trainees are doctoral students with a master’s degree or equivalent.

 To apply, send the following to Garima Lamba, Ph.D., training coordinator, at firstname.lastname@example.org: